 I actually want to start with the effects in the game.
 I normally don’t do this, but these are really good in this game, more so than I thought it would be due to the graphical choices made in this product.
 That’s not a knock on the game’s graphics, I really like them, just an unexpected discovery.
 A good one.
 The fire effects from the flamethrower are excellently done, a step above most games.
 Bright yellows and reds in the flames, with the tint of blue as it first comes out of the large gun, is impressive to look at.
 Makes it addicting to perform and watch.
 The smoke effects from the game are impressive as well, thick green clouds of poison intending on infecting you and draining you of your life and shield.
 Splash effects, from cutting the different types of fluid-filled masses around the map, are pretty solid as well as there is a level of comedy as the spray hits you like someone grabbed a water hose and aimed for your face.
 Some enemies throw orange sludge like substances at you that splatter and it’s very colorful and pretty to look at.
 All the effects are nicely animated, and the developers have done a nice job with them.

-The map itself, and the different areas that you’ll be visiting, are wonderful as well.
+The map itself, and the different areas that you’ll be visiting at Deep Rock Galactic are wonderful as well.
 You would think they would run into a corner or lose the ability to diversify scenery in caves and caverns, but the team has managed to make wondering around these areas different and fun, unique and special.

 The use of color and light is excellent in this game and can create some great visuals.
 You see the entire games uses this simplistic art and graphical style that emphasizes shapes and symmetry, elevation and decent, low polygon and low textures.
 They could have gone for a more photorealistic style, like everyone else, but they chose this more cartoon style and it’s great.
 Due to this choice and where you go in this game, the light becomes the focus and most important resource.
 It has to be near perfect then, the light effects and purpose, and it practically is.
 Flares give off that small glow to a small space, ambient light gives you just enough to barely trek forward, and your flashlight can direct your feet but not much further.
 The bright flash as you throw a flare is also a work of art.
 The limited sources of light, the limited uses, and the limited duration adds a spectacular layer to the game.
 Some truly brilliant, hauntingly beautiful displays are created with this game’s graphics, lighting, and colors.
 The colors are also used to direct you, subtly, and even catch your eye to a new area, distracting you and causing you to explore.